GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 SARAH: Absolutely.
 See?
 We're done.

-So I'm Sarah Novotny and, as Mark said, I lead the open-source strategy group for Google Cloud Platform.
+So I'm Sarah Novotny and, as Mark said, I lead the open-source strategy group for Google Cloud.
 And I arrived here at Google via a fairly circuitous route of systems administration, database administration, and a number of websites, open-source projects that you've heard of.
 So Amazon, NGINX, a video-gaming company you've never heard of but you may have heard of the game "Hawken."
 And then, of course, some time at Chef and running my own business, working on MySQL.

 So my first open-source project was really MySQL, my first love.
 I did a podcast for more than a year about MySQL.